Back to Pregnancy Week by Week Guide

-As you finish your 34th week of pregnancy, it will be natural for you to feel a little anxious about labour pains and birthing.
-Talk to your doctor about all the doubts that you have.
-And in any case you will be visiting him more frequently now.
+As you finish your 34th week of pregnancy, it will be natural for you to feel a little anxious about labor pains and birthing.
+Talk to your doctor about all the doubts that you have and in any case you will be visiting him more frequently now.
 This is to allow him to monitor your health and that of the baby as your due date draws near.

-Your baby moves to your pelvic region during this phase – in the head down position.
+At 35 weeks of pregnancy your baby keeps moving to your pelvic region during this phase – in the head down position.
 This will reduce the pressure from your chest and ribs but will increase that on your bladder.
 This will increase your urge to urinate.

 Your almost 18 inch long and six pound heavy baby will continue to plump up till birth happens.
 This fat provides it with energy and helps it to maintain body temperature.